-- Describe the basic combustion process.

-Name and describe the major steps associate - Name and describe the major steps associated with the basic combustion process. - ☐ List the system parameters, set points, and alarms associated with the basic combustion process.
+- Describe the basic combustion process. - □ Name and describe the major steps associated with the basic combustion process. - □ List the system parameters, set points, and alarms associated with the basic combustion process.

-Fluidized Bed Combustion Boilers
+Fluidized Bed Combustion Boilers Course #CPF0108

 This module explains the features of a fluidized bed combustion boiler.
 This type of boiler can capture more than 95% sulfur pollutants in the coal combustion byproduct which otherwise could go to out to the environment.
 You will learn this type of boiler uses "mixing" both of gas and solids which promote rapid heat transfer and chemical reactions of the fluidized bed.
 The mixing action of the fluidized bed brings the flue gases into contact with a sulfurabsorbing chemical, such as limestone or dolomite.